configcat/docs/website/docs/advanced/code-references/manual.md

 ## Prerequisites

 - [Install](/docs/advanced/cli#installation) the CLI in your CI/CD or local environment.
-- [Configure](/docs/advanced/cli#configuration) the CLI with your ConfigCat Manangement API credentials.
+- [Setup](/docs/advanced/cli#setup) the CLI with your ConfigCat Management API credentials.
 - Get your selected [Config's ID](/docs/advanced/code-references/overview#config-id).

 ## Scan & Upload